Growing Educators, Achieving Results with Students (G.E.A.R.S.)

 - Build collaborative efficacy and instructional expertise.

-Beginning on July 1, 2016, Governor Ducey entered into a public-private partnership with the Challenge Foundation and Avondale Elementary School District to implement Project Momentum district-wide beginning in school year 2016-17, Avondale Elementary School District was selected because the school district showed evidence of being on track for initial implementation of a preexisting school improvement planning model.
+Governor Ducey entered into a public-private partnership with the Challenge Foundation and Avondale Elementary School District to implement Project Momentum district-wide beginning in the 2015-16 school year.
+Avondale Elementary School District was selected because the school district showed evidence of being on the right track for initial implementation with a preexisting school improvement planning model that complimented the tenets of Project Momentum.
 In addition, Avondale showed an engaged student population, caring community and a district/school leadership committed to the concept of continuous improvement.
 Governor Ducey's investment of $575,000 supported the following:

-- Teacher Leadership Grants (73) for select members at each school to extend their service for one month during the summer and the into next school year. grant
+- Teacher Leadership Grants (73) for select members at each school to extend their service for one month during the summer and into the school year.

-- Principal/Assistant Principal Stipends Equivalent to 1 Month (15) to facilitate and actively participate in the teacher professional development.
+- Principal/Assistant Principal Stipends (15) equivalent to one month of service to facilitate and actively participate in the teacher professional development pilot.

-- Early Start Training Stipends for Teachers Not Selected for Teacher Leadership Grant (226)
+- Early Start Training Stipends (226) for all remaining teachers.

-The philanthropic support from the Challenge Foundation supplied the consulting services of the Project Momentum team led by Dan Parris, Lead Consultant and Mark Greenfelder, Executive Director, Office of School Support, Fairfax County Public Schools which included the following:
+The philanthropic support from the Challenge Foundation supplied the consulting services of the Project Momentum team led by Dan Parris, Fairfax County Public Schools in Virginia (retired).
+These supports included the following:

-- District principals were supported throughout this effort by experienced principal partners from the Project Momentum implementation team who visited campuses regularly and provided ongoing phone consultation with school leaders.
+- District principals were assisted throughout this effort by experienced principal partners from the Project Momentum implementation team who visited campuses regularly and provided ongoing phone consultation with school leaders.

-- Teachers in the district received ongoing professional development and expert training aligned with project components.
+- Teachers in the district received professional development and expert training aligned with project components.

 - District leaders were supported by an experienced Project Momentum implementation team with the mission to help provide oversight, nurture the developing collaborative process and assist with needed structure to drive project goals.

-The combined investment by Governor Ducey and the philanthropic partner resulted in a cost of $150 per pupil.
+The combined investment by Governor Ducey and the philanthropic partners resulted in a per pupil cost of approximately one hundred and fifty dollars ($150).

 Dr. Betsy Hargrove

-Dr. Betsy Hargrove, Superintendent of Avondale, along with school leaders and instructional staff, and the Project Momentum implementation team collaboratively developed a strategic plan for improvement.
-The Avondale teachers and staff members formed a guiding coalition to plan and drive improvement efforts at their individual schools.
-During the course of the project, this coalition of teachers and staff rebranded their work as G.E.A.R.S (Growing Educators, Achieving Results with Students).
+Dr. Betsy Hargrove, Superintendent of Avondale ESD, along with her school leaders and instructional staff engaged with the Project Momentum implementation team to collaboratively develop a strategic plan for improvement.
+The Avondale teachers and staff members formed a guiding coalition to help plan and drive improvement efforts at their individual schools.
+During the course of the project, this coalition of teachers and staff rebranded their work with Project Momentum as G.E.A.R.S.
+(Growing Educators, Achieving Results with Students).
 The strategic plan included the following goals:

 - Goal 1: Every school in the Avondale Elementary School District will increase their overall pass percentages on the AzMERIT assessment in reading and mathematics.

-- Goal 2: A majority of school within the Avondale Elementary School District will achieve results above the performance regression line when comparing pass percentages in reading and mathematics with the percentage of students receiving free or reduced lunch for all reporting K-8 schools in Arizona.
+- Goal 2: A majority of schools within the Avondale Elementary School District will achieve results at or above the performance regression line when comparing pass percentages in reading and mathematics with the percentage of students receiving free or reduced lunch for all reporting K-8 schools in Arizona.

 Goal 1: Every school in the Avondale Elementary School District will increase their overall pass percentages on the AzMERIT assessment in reading and mathematics.

-- From the baseline year of 2014-15, performance of students on the AzMERIT Assessment for English Language Arts improved twelve percentage points (12%) by the 2016-2017 school year.
-This growth rate was more than double the state growth rate over the same period of five percentage points (5%).
+- From the baseline year of 2014-15, performance of students on the AzMERIT Assessment for English Language Arts improved thirteen percentage points (13%) by the 2017-2018 school year.
+This growth rate was almost double the state growth rate over the same period of seven percentage points (7%).
+Performance growth was evident across all schools.

-- The performance of students on the AzMERIT Assessment for Mathematics improved seventeen percentage points (17%) by the 2016-2017 school year.
-This growth rate was more than triple the state growth rate over the same period of five percentage points (5%).
+- The performance of students on the AzMERIT Assessment for Mathematics improved eighteen percentage points (18%) by the 2017-2018 school year.
+This growth rate was triple the state growth rate over the same period of six percentage points (6%).
+Performance growth was evident across all schools.

-- At the conclusion of 2016-2017, student pass rate performance for Avondale had essentially equaled that of the state with a Free and Reduced Lunch (FRL) population in the district that was eleven percentage points (11%) higher than the Arizona average.
+- At the conclusion of 2016-2017, performance growth was evident in all schools with 6 of 8 schools meeting or exceeding regression comparisons in ELA and 7 of 8 in mathematics.
+Overall, student pass rate performance for Avondale came close to equaling that of the state notwithstanding a Free and Reduced Lunch (FRL) population that was eleven percentage points (11%) higher than the Arizona average.
+Avondale narrowed the performance gap to three (3) percentage points in ELA and two (2) percentage points in mathematics.

-As an aspect of program evaluation, the pass rates for students that had remained in Avondale Elementary School District throughout the course of the improvement effort from 2014-15 to 2016-17, were compared to the overall pass rates for Arizona students at the conclusion of 2016-17.
+As an additional aspect of program evaluation, the pass rates for full academic year (FAY) students that had remained in Avondale Elementary School District throughout the course of the improvement effort from 2014-15 to 2016-17, were compared to the overall pass rates for Arizona students at the conclusion of 2016-17.
 The pass rates for this cohort of students outperformed state averages by five percentage points (5%) in mathematics and two percentage points (2%) in English Language Arts.

 Wildflower Elementary School

-Student performance gains increased dramatically at Wildflower Elementary School from 2014 -15 to 2016-17.
-An increase of twenty-seven percent (27%) in English Language Arts and thirty-nine percent (38%) in mathematics was achieved over the two-year period.
-Along with the training and help received through G.E.A.R.S., the teacher leaders at Wildflower Elementary School led their own transformational change with improvements visible in every facet of school operations.
-This improvement resulted in the school earning an overall rating of “A” from the Arizona Department of Education, a first for Avondale Elementary School District.
+The success rates at individual schools was even more pronounced.
+Student performance gains increased dramatically at Wildflower Elementary School from 2014-15 to 2016-17.
+An increase of twenty-eight percent (28%) in English Language Arts and forty-two percent (42%) in mathematics was achieved over the three-year period.
+Along with the training and help received through G.E.A.R.S., the teacher leaders at Wildflower Elementary School led their own transformational change with improvements visible in every facet of school operation.